-As a fundraising professional, you already know that your donors are some of the most important supporters of your cause and mission.
+As a fundraising professional, you already know that your donor engagement strategies with donors are some of the most important supporters of your cause and mission.
 Without your donors, you wouldn’t be able to fund any projects or make any meaningful changes.
 That’s why it’s important to foster your donor relationships and actively work to get to know them better.

 Taking the time to better understand your donors will improve their donor engagement experience.
 But what exactly is donor engagement?
 And why does it matter to your nonprofit?